colinbraun/fem-3d-solver/README.md

 # matplotlib still works without interactive mode, but you will need to save the the results to view them
 plt.savefig("fields_plot_advanced.png")
 ```
-The resulting image looks like:
+The resulting fields looks like:

 ![fields_plot_advanced](readme_refs/fields_plot_advanced.png)